-Attached please find LEAN's most recent regulatory report (dated April 4, 2018) which provides a summary overview and several links to supporting documents regarding key regulatory issues currently before the CPUC.
-Priority issues discussed in that report include:
+Attached please find LEAN's most recent regulatory report (dated May 4, 2018) which provides a summary overview and several links to supporting documents regarding key regulatory issues currently before the CPUC and other State Commissions.
+Please note that in the report, LEAN makes use of yellow-shading to highlight those items that are new to the report, and green-shading to highlight items that may be of particular interest.